White Rose Maths Conference 20191st July 2019 | 9.00am - 3:00pm

 This session explores all the White Rose Maths resources available to support teaching at KS3.

 We will look at how the schemes support the use of the CPA approach, and how our interactive whiteboard files aid their use in the classroom.
 We will also explain why a small step doesn’t necessarily equate with one lesson, how to incorporate fluency, reasoning and problem solving throughout and how our assessment supports future planning.

 In this session, we will look at the brand new Reception schemes of learning.
 We will consider how to plan from the schemes, considering both teacher-led maths and developing provision areas to enhance mathematical opportunities.

 We will also look at other resources available to support the schemes including considering the use of concrete manipulatives within EYFS.
 Finally, we will also look at how the WRM schemes support assessment within EYFS to build up a full picture of a child’s mathematical understanding.

-This session will be delivered by Lead Sponsor.
+This session will be delivered by our Gold Sponsor.

 Learning by Questions (LbQ) complements White Rose Maths.
 This workshop is designed for both teachers and leaders of mathematics.
 You will experience a practical, hands-on session with live feedback, automatic marking, differentiation and real-time lesson analysis during maths mastery lessons.

 LbQ is a classroom app filled with more than 1,100 curriculum aligned Question Sets covering understanding, fluency, reasoning and problem solving and 50,000 questions with immediate pupil feedback to supercharge learning.
 LbQ reduces teacher workloads with automatic marking and real-time lesson analysis to support effective interventions and verify learning as it happens.